essdot/reams/README.md

 Arguments:

-- `parent_element`: Element for the React component to render into.
+- `parent_el`: Element for the React component to render into.
 If this element has any content it will be replaced by the template.
 This element is passed to `React.render`.